-Employees and applicants requesting a religious accommodation should contact the Office of the Director of Operations (see Appendix K for Office Locations).
+Employees and applicants requesting a religious accommodation should contact the Office of the Director of Operations (by emailing doo@libi.edu).
 The Director of Operations and the employee or applicant will engage in an interactive process with the goal of finding an acceptable accommodation.
 All individuals (students, employees, and applicants) requesting religious accommodations will be asked to fill out a form so that the interactive process may commence.
 Reasonable accommodations may include but are not limited to flexible arrival and/or departure times, permission to make up a test or graded assignment, or time and/or space to pray.